About the Center

-Located in Hampton, Virginia, the birthplace of America’s space program, the Virginia Air & Space Center features interactive aviation exhibits spanning 100 years of flight, more than 30 historic aircraft, a hands-on space exploration gallery, unique space flight artifacts, and more!
+Located in Hampton, Virginia, the birthplace of America’s space program, the Virginia Air & Space Science Center features interactive aviation exhibits spanning 100 years of flight, more than 30 historic aircraft, a hands-on space exploration gallery, unique space flight artifacts, and more!
 The Center is home to the Apollo 12 Command Module and the Orion PA-1 Test Vehicle.

-The mission of the Virginia Air & Space Center is to educate, entertain, and inspire explorers of all ages.
+The mission of the Virginia Air & Space Science Center is to educate, entertain, and inspire explorers of all ages.

-Developed through the joint efforts of the City of Hampton and NASA Langley Research Center, the initial construction cost $30 million and was initially funded through a combination of city funds, state grants and private philanthropy.
+Developed through the joint efforts of the City of Hampton and NASA Langley Research Center, the initial construction cost $30 million and was initially funded through a combination of city funds, state grants, and private philanthropy.
 The facility is 110,000 square feet and nine-stories high, situated on 2.2 acres in beautiful Downtown Hampton.
-The Virginia Air & Space Center is a private, non-profit 501-c3 corporation governed by a board of directors.
+The Virginia Air & Space Science Center is a private, non-profit 501(c)(3) corporation governed by a board of directors.

 After seven years in the making, the adventure began on April 5, 1992, when the new $30 million Virginia Air & Space Science Center officially opened to the public.
 Over 12,000 people participated in the opening activities which included an appearance by Astronaut Pete Conrad, an aerial Air Force salute and a special message by Governor L. Douglas Wilder.
 The Center experienced great success its first year with over 250,000 people visiting.

 Twenty five years later we continue to provide educational experiences through Science, Technology, Engineering, and Mathematics (STEM) to students who will one day become our next 21st Century explorers of the future.